AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-action-asset-listing-view.md

    >[!NOTE]
    >
-   >Before downloading the letter as a flat PDF, you can create the XML file with the data in the letter using the **Create Report** option.
+   >Before downloading the letter as a flat PDF, you can create the XML file with the data in the letter using the **[!UICONTROL Create Report]** option.

    ![Download letter as PDF](assets/6_downloadflatpdf.png)